 Seeing the Sorcerer’s Tower is the next best thing to do in Sion (2nd of the 5 places)

 Actually, it is one of the works of literature we study in high school.
-If you can’t remember it exactly, I suggest that you watch Merlin, a 2008 TV series that gives a context of what happened hundreds of years ago.
+If you can’t remember it exactly, I suggest you watch Merlin, a 2008 TV series that describes what happened hundreds of years ago.

 When I learned that there’s an actual place (Sorcerer’s Tower) in Sion where the purge of witches literally happened, I did not hesitate to include it on this list.